andreinitescu/TestRepo/Article.md

 ### Drawing on the SkiaSharp canvas view

-As you can see above, on all platforms, the `SkiCanvasView` has a `PaintSurface` event.
-It fires the event when canvas needs to be painted, either because the view was resized or because you called `InvalidateSurface()` method on it:
+As you can see above, on all platforms, the `SkCanvasView` has a `PaintSurface` event.
+It fires the event when the canvas needs to be painted, either because the view was resized or because you called `InvalidateSurface()` method on it:

 ```
 _skCanvasView.InvalidateSurface();
 ```

-On the event handler, you get an instance of `SkiCanvas` which you can use to draw with the SkiaSharp API:
+On the event handler, you get an instance of `SkCanvas` which you can use to draw with the SkiaSharp API:

 ```csharp
 ...